10 branded sneakers for men who prefer designer shoes for their collection

 Jump To / Table of Contents

+With a vivid play of hues accentuating the upper and the soles, the Rider Future Vintage shoes by Puma are a perfect match for your everyday basic-hued outfits.
+The upper is designed in a mix of suede and leather panels, synthetic leather Puma Formstrip with nylon piping and eyestay overlays.
+The rubber outsole with a comfortable cushioned footbed makes wearing this pair for longer commutes absolutely pain free.

-Made in part with Parley Ocean Plastic are these NMD_V3 shoes with the rubber outsole as the design’s foundation and responsive BOOST midsole for high comfort and return of energy.
-They’re fashioned in a striking black hue and make for one of the most popular pairs of branded sneakers for men.
+Made in part with Parley Ocean Plastic are these NMD_V3 shoes by Adidas with the rubber outsole as the design’s foundation and responsive BOOST midsole for high comfort and return of energy.
+They’re fashioned in a serene white hue and make for one of the most popular pairs of branded sneakers for men.
 The upper of the shoes is made of high-performance yarn that combines recycled materials.

 3 /10

 Nike is one of the most popular sneaker brands to own shoes from.
 And this pair of Nike Air Max 97, inspired by Japanese bullet trains and water droplets is an iconic one.
 With a full-length Air cushioning to deliver optimum comfort, the design features a foam midsole and a rubber outsole for traction and durability.
 While the mesh underlays lend an airy feel, the hidden lacing system in the design makes for a streamlined look.
-What makes this pair stand out are the silver accents that are reflective and look stunning in the dark.
+What makes this pair stand out are the gold swooshes on the tongue and the sides.

 Image: Courtesy Nike